fpiantoni/ticketing-Script-Invoker/readme.md

   </a>
 </p>

-> Script to buy Arg vs Cur Tickets
+> Script to buy Arg vs Cur Tickets.
+IT WORKED AS PLANNED. +150 id for lines created!

 ### 🏠 [Homepage](franciscopiantoni.com)